Second Battle of Charleston Harbor

-The Second Battle of Charleston Harbor, also known as the siege of Charleston Harbor, siege of Fort Wagner, or Battle of Morris Island, took place during the American Civil War in the late summer of 1863 between a combined U.S. Army/Navy force and the Confederate defenses of Charleston, South Carolina.
+The second battle of Charleston Harbor, also known as the siege of Charleston Harbor, the siege of Fort Wagner, or the battle of Morris Island, took place during the American Civil War in the late summer of 1863 between a combined U.S. Army/Navy force and the Confederate defenses of Charleston, South Carolina.

 Background

-After being repulsed twice trying to take Fort Wagner by storm, Maj.
+After being repulsed twice while trying to take Fort Wagner by storm, Maj.
 Gen. Quincy Adams Gillmore decided on a less costly approach and began laying siege to the fort.